learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

     * examples for non-greedy, lookarounds, etc will be covered here
 * this tutorial is primarily focussed on short programs that are easily usable from command line, similar to using `grep`, `sed`, `awk` etc
     * do NOT use style/syntax presented here when writing full fledged Perl programs which should use **strict, warnings** etc
-    * see [learnxinyminutes - perl](https://learnxinyminutes.com/docs/perl/) for quick intro to using Perl for full fledged programs
+    * see [perldoc - perlintro](https://perldoc.perl.org/perlintro.html) and [learnxinyminutes - perl](https://learnxinyminutes.com/docs/perl/) for quick intro to using Perl for full fledged programs
 * links to Perl documentation will be added as necessary
 * unless otherwise specified, consider input as ASCII encoded text only
     * see also [stackoverflow - why UTF-8 is not default](https://stackoverflow.com/questions/6162484/why-does-modern-perl-avoid-utf-8-by-default)